Updated: Apr 20

-Those in the transportation industry are familiar with the term LTL (less than truckload) and FTL (full truckload) but the space between these two modes, PTL (partial truckload), has the potential to be confusing.
+Those in the transportation industry are familiar with the term LTL (less than truckload) and FTL (full truckload) but the space between these two modes, PTL (partial truckload), can be a bit confusing.

 Partial truckload is exactly what it sounds like; it is a load of freight that does not take up a full truck but is too large to qualify for discounted shipping rates with less than truckload carriers.
 To put this into perspective, most LTL carriers price loads at six pallets or less and with a maximum weight of 8,000 pounds; therefore, anything above six pallets and/or 8,000 pounds is considered to be a partial load.
 Partial loads can be shipped at rates higher than LTL but much less than the price of a full truckload.